Exploratory design for a food delivery mobile app using a variety of artificial intelligence tools.

 Background

-As the global fascination with AI deepens, we've all seen countless think pieces about how computers are revolutionizing nearly every aspect of our society.
-Naturally, as a self-proclaimed tech geek, I've become curious as to what AI means for design.
+As the global fascination with AI deepens, we're constantly embroiled in discourse about how computers are revolutionizing nearly every aspect of our society.
+Naturally, as a self-proclaimed tech geek, I'm curious as to what AI means for design.

-In an effort to explore this, I decided to to experiment with a variety of AI tools to design a project, start to finish.
-I chose a food delivery app because there is ample amount of data for algorithms to draw from for this topic.
+In an effort to explore this, I decided to to experiment with a variety of AI in the UX process, from ideation through high-fidelity features.
+I chose to design a food delivery app because there is ample amount of data for algorithms to draw from for this topic.

 Goal Setting & Scope Definition

-I began the research portion of this project by using a variety of text-generating AI models to analyze data about popular food delivery apps such as Uber Eats, Grubhub, and DoorDash, and create an success model for our app.
-The tool I utilized most for this step was (unsurprisingly) ChatGPT, due to its advanced algortihm and broad data selection relative to other text-generation models.
+I began the research portion of this project by using a variety of text-generating AI models to analyze data about popular food delivery apps (Uber Eats, Grubhub, DoorDash), and create an success model for our app.
+The tool I utilized most for this step was (unsurprisingly) ChatGPT, due to its advanced algortihm and broad data selection.

 What features will make us successful?